nakkaya/ferret/readme.md

 General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with Ferret.
 If not, see http://www.gnu.org/licenses/.